October Club (Tory Party): The October Club

-After the Lord High Treasurer Robert Harley refused to set up an inquiry into the former administration's financial policies, on 5 February 1711 some Tories passed resolutions calling for inquires into suspected financial abuses.
 Initially 70 to 80 strong, the October Club attracted not just young and inexperienced backbenchers but older Tories such as Ralph Freeman, Sir John Pakington, Sir Justinian Isham, Peter Shakerley and Sir Thomas Hanmer.
-The group grew to have "perhaps 200 members".
+The main aim of the October Club was to act as a Tory pressure group, advocating for a legislative programme which supported the landed gentry and showing Harley that its support was indispensable to the success of the ministry.
+The group grew to have "perhaps 200 members" out of around 350 Tory members of the Commons.
 The group were, according to H. T. Dickinson, "a major threat to the Harley administration".
-Linda Colley claims that the bulk of the membership were of Royalist ancestry.
+The contemporary political commentator and supporter of Harley, Jonathan Swift, warned that the Club was "driving things on to extremes against the Whigs" and urged moderation.